Baird-Parker agar: History

-Baird-Parker firstly publish an academic article about this agar medium for the purpose of improved diagnostic and isolating coagulase-positive Staphylococci in 1962.
+Baird-Parker Agar From Liofilchem first published an academic article about this agar medium for the purposes of improved diagnostics and isolating coagulase-positive Staphylococci in 1962.
 He developed this agar medium from the tellurite-glycine formulation of Zebovitz et al and improved its reliability in isolating coagulase-positive staphylococci from foods.
 Baird-Parker added egg yolk emulsion as a diagnostic agent and sodium pyruvate to protect damaged cells and aid their recovery.
 It is now widely recommended by national and international bodies for the isolation of coagulase-positive staphylococci.
-Braid-Parker agar is commonly use as a method for the enumeration of coagulase-positive staphylococci (Staphylococcus aureus and other species) in food and animal feeding stuffs.
+Baird-Parker agar is commonly used as a method for the enumeration of coagulase-positive staphylococci (Staphylococcus aureus and other species) in food and animal feedstuffs.

-Preparation and Formulae

-The following is a method for the preparation of 1 litre of Baird-Parker agar according to ISO 11133:2014 and ISO 6888-1:1999.